next-actions/pytest-mh/docs/articles/life-cycle.rst

 Life Cycle and Hooks
 ####################

-One of the most fundamental features of pytest-mh is to provide users a way to setup hosts before a test is run, collect test artifacts and revert all changes that were done during the test afterwards.
-Therefore it provides multiple hooks that will execute your code in order to achieve smooth and extensive setup and teardown and more.
+One fundamental feature of ``pytest-mh`` is to provide users a way to setup hosts before a test is run, collect test artifacts and revert all changes that were done during the test.
+It provides multiple hooks that will execute your code in order to achieve smooth and extensive setup and teardown and more.

 .. toctree::
     :maxdepth: 2